MIDI is a way to describe musical performances and to control music hardware and software.

 MIDI Handling Frameworks

-MIDI input and output for Ardour are handled by the same "engine" that handles audio input and output.
+MIDI input and output for Ardour are handled internally by the same "engine" that handles audio input and output.
+However, Ardour can use as many MIDI devices as the system can see as there are no syncing difficulties as there would be with audio.

 |OS X||CoreMIDI is the standard MIDI framework on OSX systems.|